 If there have been any contests or "national events" featuring Jokari please pass that information along to me.
 Thanks.

 European Sources.
-Several of the pictures shown do not show a wrist safety strap and the handles aren't wrapped.
+Some pictures shown do not show a wrist safety strap and the handles aren't wrapped.
 Both would be easy to add.

 I invite personal reviews of any sets you have bought recently (Especially those without the Jokari label or from overseas.).